VictoriaMetrics/VictoriaMetrics/README.md

 This means the data remains available in local storage for `--storage.tsdb.retention.time` duration even if remote storage is unavailable.

-If you plan sending data to VictoriaMetrics from multiple Prometheus instances, then add the following lines into `global` section of [Prometheus config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#configuration-file):
+If you plan to send data to VictoriaMetrics from multiple Prometheus instances, then add the following lines into `global` section of [Prometheus config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#configuration-file):

 ```yml